2020 Arizona Diamondbacks Depth Chart

 |Center Field||Ketel Marte||Tim Locastro|

-Patrick Corbin, on the other hand, will be a free agent after 2018.
+Patrick Corbin, on the other hand, will be a free agent.
 Corbin could stay in Arizona once his contract is up, but Zack Greinke is still owed $95.5 million and the D-backs likely won’t want to spend half their payroll on two pitchers.
 The lefty pitcher boats a 3.51 ERA and a 10-5 record this year.

 Diamondbacks manager Torey Lovullo maintains that Brad Boxberger is their closer but his actions hint at something different.
 Lovullo has been pulling Boxberger in favor of Andrew Chafin against lefty hitters.
 Boxberger struggled in June, but the veteran converted 12 of his last 14 saves with a 3.14 ERA.